ecbmurphy/ReMedia_DigitalHumanities/README.md

 ### 1. 🟢 [Modernist Remediations -- Goodreads data for Iconic Biography book](https://github.com/OdessyLiu/Modernist_Remediation_ReMedia/tree/main/Data/Goodreads_Comics_Data)
 - **Tech Stack:** [Python, .csv, jsLDA, Word2Vec]

+**Description:**
+The parent project of this dataset, "Modernist Remediations: Embodiment, Technology, and Cultural Memory," asks: on one hand, how do early 20th-century inventors and futurists imagined embodied and affective relationships to new technologies; on the other, how does the memory and technologized study of these relationships help us understand our relationship to historical and contemporary technologies?

 - **Features:**
   - Metadata on graphic biographies with unique identifiers, UML
   - Coming soon: scraped data from Goodreads
   - Coming soon: scripts for webscraping and analysis

-**Description:** A brief description of the project and what it does.
-Mention any key technologies or tools you used.
-The parent project of this dataset, "Modernist Remediations: Embodiment, Technology, and Cultural Memory," asks: on one hand, how do early 20th-century inventors and futurists imagined embodied and affective relationships to new technologies; on the other, how does the memory and technologized study of these relationships help us understand our relationship to historical and contemporary technologies?

 ---